Value of Undergraduate Research

 To conduct research, Kellogg Library and librarians are important resources to students (and, faculty alike).
 Supporting Communication and Mass Media majors is librarian Allison Carr.
 She considers undergraduate research to be extremely important.
 In an interview, she stated:

 What I value about undergraduate research is that it gives students the opportunity to engage in an area of inquiry that deepens their understanding of and connection to the discipline.
 The basic outcome of an undergraduate degree is not to know everything about your discipline but to understand how experts in the field ask and answer questions; how to think like a scholar.
 It challenges students to move beyond reporting on a topic to true synthesis.
 This type of inquiry or investigation can lead not only to a greater understanding of the world, but a greater curiosity for things we don't understand.
-In the long term, undergraduate research helps to facilitate an informed and curious citizenry by encouraging students continue to ask questions about the world in which they live after graduating from college and actually seek out the answers.
+In the long term, undergraduate research helps to facilitate an informed and curious citizenry by encouraging students continue to ask questions about the world in which they live after graduating from college and actually seek out the answers (Carr 2017).

 Undergraduate research is a necessity.
 It is at this level where most undergraduate students begin to frame their ideas and writings into academic scholarship.
 These ideas must be nurtured and guided in order for our young scholars to expand current scholarship in the Communication discipline.
 Our undergraduate scholars represent the future direction of Communication and it is important that their research be recognized (Niles Goins, 2017).